 - ShabbaTONE-Offered Periodically throughout the year, it's a service with lots of singing, the CBS ShabbaTONE band and a delicious OnegShabbat.

 - ShabbaTONEd-Down: ShabbaTONE's mellower sister also offered periodically throughout the year

-- Our fully egalitarian main sanctuary service begins at 9:30 a.m.
+- Our fully egalitarian main sanctuary tefillah (service) begins at 9:30 a.m.

 - Family Service offers a family-friendly alternative to our traditional worship the second and fourth week of the month.

-All services conclude at the same time (although they begin at 10:30 a.m.--Parent-Tot begins at 10:45 a.m.) as we join together for a delicious Kiddush lunch in the social hall.
+All alternative services conclude at the same time as we join together as one community for a delicious Kiddush lunch in the social hall.

 We conclude Shabbat with Havdalah, a ceremony of candle fire, the sweet smell of spices and the tast of wine.
 It's a beautiful ritual; one to carry you back into the work (or school) week, with the a little bit of Shabbat feeling still lingering.